SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 SAV Table:
 : The table or data structure that implements the SAV rules and is used for source address validation in the data plane.

-Real Forwarding Paths:
-: The paths that the legitimate traffic goes through in the data plane.

 SAV-specific Information:
 : The information consists of the source prefixes and their legitimate incoming interfaces of an AS.